BinaryHeartNT/BinaryHeart/README.md

 # BinaryHeart
 Hello!
-This is the github page for [binaryheart.org](https://www.binaryheart.org), an after-school nonprofit that repairs donated technology and re-donates those devices to low-income schools.
+This is the github page for [binaryheart.org](https://www.binaryheart.org), an after-school club that repairs donated technology and re-donates those devices to low-income schools.
 This is the second version of the website, now coded in HTML and CSS.

 See the original website at https://github.com/IsaacNoel/binaryheart.